 Paseo (Paseo del Prado)

-The Paseo del Prado is a grand, tree-lined boulevard that passed by many of Madrid’s top attractions — including its main museums.
-It’s an excellent place to stroll and take in the ambiance of Madrid.
+The Paseo del Prado is a grand, tree-lined boulevard that passed by many of Madrid’s top attractions — including the city’s most iconic museums.
+It’s an excellent place to stroll and take in the ambiance, fountains, flowers, and architectural beauty of Madrid.

 The Plaza Mayor (which means “the main square” in Spanish) is the city’s grand central square and one of the most impressive squares in Spain.
 It’s the heart of Madrid.

 Local Tip: Visit the near-by Bar La Campana restaurant (see on Google Maps) to chow down on some of the best bocadillos de calamares (fried calamari sandwich) in Madrid.
 Don’t be scared by the line as it moves quickly.